 - Open to all UT researchers, faculty, staff and students at all campuses and institutes.

-- Projects must be related to an existing UT invention/creation disclosure, OR a proposal can be accompanied by a new UT invention/creation disclosure.
+- Projects must be related to an existing UT invention disclosure, or a proposal can be associated with a newly submitted UT invention disclosure.
+Submit a new disclosure..

-- All proposals should generate new data that validate the technology and increase its commercial readiness.
-They should clearly describe how the expected results will increase the commercial opportunities for the technology.
+- All proposals should be designed to increase the commercial readiness of an idea or technology.
+A proposal should clearly describe how the expected results will increase the commercial opportunities for the technology.

-- Proposals that only generate basic research results should not be submitted.
+- Proposals that only generate basic research results will not be funded.

 - Identification of potential commercial partners for collaboration on this proposal is encouraged.

-- Proposals should describe the technology and its existing data, plan of work, expected results, budget, and an assessment of how the expected results will increase the commercial opportunities for the technology.
+- Assessment of how the expected results will increase the commercial opportunities for the technology.

-- Proposal should not exceed 3 pages, excluding references, which may be included as a 1-page appendix.
-Therefore, the proposal plus the appendix must not exceed 4 pages.
+- Proposals should not exceed 3 pages, excluding references, which may be included as a 1-page appendix.